 The American Historical Association is pleased to offer a special membership price for K-12 educators.
 Don’t pass up this opportunity to gain better access to what’s new in history teaching and in the larger historical community and to become part of history education's strongest advocacy network.
 The AHA also offers a special Institutional Membership for K-12 history departments.

-K–12 Joint Membership Includes
+K–12 Membership Includes

-The AHA’s American Historical Review.
+- The AHA’s American Historical Review.
 The major journal of record for the history profession in the US since 1895 that brings together scholarship from every major field of historical study (also available in paperless format at a discounted membership rate).

-The AHA Annual Meeting Program.
+- The AHA Annual Meeting Program.
 The handbook for the largest annual gathering in the discipline in the United States, with a special lineup of sessions each year on critical issues in history teaching.

-Special member prices for publications.
-These include the AHA’s teaching pamphlets (Teaching Diversity: People of Color, Essays on the Columbian Encounter, Essays on the Constitution, The New American History Essays, and Essays on Global and Comparative History) and other instructional materials.
+- Other discounts include AHA’s teaching pamphlets (including Teaching Diversity: People of Color, Essays on the Columbian Encounter, Essays on the Constitution, The New American History Essays, and Essays on Global and Comparative History) and other instructional materials.
 Order publications through Oxford University Press.

-Special projects.
+- Special projects.
 Efforts to improve history teaching and learning.

-Special annual meeting activities.
+- Special annual meeting activities.
 Panels, workshops, and discussions designed specifically for K–12 educators, special events and speakers with affiliated societies, and networking opportunities at the AHA annual meeting.